 For agencies to comply the 2017 HUD Data Standards changes, Permanent Housing, Permanent Supportive Housing and Rapid Rehousing projects must now document a client's housing move-in date (find out what type of project your program is here).

 The housing move-in date is different than when the client entered/admitted into the project.
+For a Housing Move-in date to be valid, it must be dated on or after an enrollment date.

 You can also find a recorded webinar of this workflow which you can view below.
 The webinar was recorded on December 8th, 2017.